 Prior to joining VA, Riojas served as Vice President for Strategic Initiatives at the University of Texas at El Paso.
 He served concurrently as: the Executive Director of the Department of Homeland Security's Center of Excellence for Border Security and Immigration; the Executive Director of the Center for Defense Systems Research; and on Governor Rick Perry's Advisory Committee for the Texas Emerging Technology Fund.

-Secretary Riojas' career began upon his 1976 graduation from the U.S. Military Academy at West Point as a second lieutenant in the field artillery.
+General Riojas is from Independence, Missouri and he graduated from Van Horn High School.
+His military career began upon his 1976 graduation from the U.S. Military Academy at West Point as a second lieutenant in the field artillery.

 His military service of more than 30 years included numerous and significant operational assignments throughout the world, including: Korea, Germany, and combat operations in Southwest Asia (Operations Desert Shield and Desert Storm).
-While the majority of his career was spent in command of operational units at the platoon through Task Force levels, he also served as Political Military Affairs Officer with the U.S. Department of State, as Project Manager of the Extending the Littoral Battlespace, Advanced Concepts Technology Demonstration.
+While the majority of his career was spent in command of operational units at the platoon through Task Force levels, he also served as Political Military Affairs Officer with the U.S. Department of State, and as Program Manager of the Extending the Littoral Battlespace, Advanced Concepts Technology Demonstration.
 Riojas served in five different Army Divisions: the 2nd Infantry, 7th Infantry (Light), 2nd Armored, 25th Infantry (Light), and the 3rd Infantry (Mechanized).